Private Minimum Hellinger Distance Estimation via Hellinger Distance Differential Privacy: Private minimum Hellinger distance estimation

 where we include factor 2 to draw connections to the general power divergence family described above.
 We notice here that other non-parametric density estimators, such as wavelet-based density estimators, can be used since they possess similar $L_1$ properties like the KDE (see \cite{chacon2005l1}).
 Statistical properties such as consistency and asymptotic normality of the MHDE have been established under the assumptions {\bf\ref{asp:A1}}-{\bf\ref{asp:A8}} in Appendix \ref{app:A}.
 In the rest of the paper we assume that these conditions hold.

-Computationally, the estimators are typically derived using optimization algorithms such as gradient descent and the Newton-Raphson method.
+Computationally, the estimators are typically derived using optimization algorithms such as GD and the NR method.
 Using an ``additive mechanism'' of the HDP described in Section \ref{sec:HDP}, we derive private versions of these estimators.
-The mechanism involves adding \emph{appropriate noise} at every iteration of the optimization algorithm, yielding the private versions of the gradient descent and Newton-Raphson algorithms.
-The resulting optimization is referred to as private optimization (also referred to in the literature as noisy optimization).
+The mechanism involves adding \emph{appropriate noise} at every iteration of the optimization algorithm, referred to as the PGD and PNR algorithms.
+The resulting optimization is called private optimization (also referred to in the literature as noisy optimization).
 The variability induced by noise addition depends on the $L_2-$sensitivity of the gradient and Hessian of $L_n(\bta)$.
 Analysis of this is much more subtle, unlike the M-estimator, and requires some new technical ideas (see Theorem \ref{thm:sensitivity} below), and when incorporated into the algorithms, allows an improved numerical performance.
-We now describe private gradient descent and Newton-Raphson algorithms and study their statistical properties.
+We now describe PGD and PNR algorithms and study their statistical properties.